The-Pyoneers/cs107-FinalProject/docs/milestone2_progress.md

 5. Root finding algorithm (4)
 6. Function library (3)
 7. Docstrings for functions (7)
-8. Proposal for advanced features (e.g., backward mode, applications, nondifferentiable functions?)
-(3) What kinds of things do you want to implement next?
-How will your software change?
-What will be the primary challenges to implementing these new features?
+8. Proposal for advanced features (3)
+    * e.g., backward mode, applications, nondifferentiable functions?
+    * What kinds of things do you want to implement next?
+    * How will your software change?
+    * What will be the primary challenges to implementing these new features?

 ###### (the number in the brackets represents the ratio of the workload)
 * Matt: Function library, test suite (½), doc strings (⅓)